aptitudetechnology/InvoicePlanePy/products.md

         raise HTTPException(status_code=500, detail="An unexpected error occurred")
 ```

-## 2. Update products.html JavaScript for Error Handling and Consistency
+## 2. Update products list.html JavaScript for Error Handling and Consistency

-Update the JavaScript in `products.html` to handle product status and errors consistently:
+Update the JavaScript in `list.html` to handle product status and errors consistently:

 ```javascript
 // In the renderProductsTable function, update the product status logic: